Poojavpatel/Tech-stack/Node/README.md

 Other Modules
 1. Datagram Module (dgram) - The dgram module provides a way of working with Datagram sockets.
   It can be used to send messages from one computer/server to another.

+  (A datagram socket provides a symmetric data exchange interface.
+There is no requirement for connection establishment.
+Each message carries the destination address)

 1. Zlib Module - The Zlib module provides a way of zip and unzip files.
 1. Cluster Process Module - The cluster module provides a way of creating child processes that runs simultaneously and share the same server port.